rurounijones/yarder/README.md

 Any help, feedback or pull-requests would be much appreciated, especially related to refactoring and test improvement

+Version 0.1.0 of this gem is designed for logstash 1.2 and Kibana version 3.
+If you are using an older version then it is probably best to stick with 0.0.2

 ## Installation

 Add this line to your Rails application's Gemfile: